 - Grapefruit juice: water content: 88%

-Sticking to plants does not mean you will be left hungry; it means you might find yourself trying new foods.
+Sticking to plants doesn’t mean you’ll be left hungry; it means you might find yourself trying new foods.
 Many complex carbohydrates, such as oatmeal, are cooked in water.
 Seeds soaked in water are hydrating, similar to complex carbohydrates cooked in water.
-In addition to the water content itself, complex carbohydrates are a glycogen source that helps the body store water and gives you energy, as well as supports your brain and kidney, major organs in the body.
-Each gram of glycogen stores 3-4 grams of water.
-The bond between carbohydrates and glycogen is what keeps you hydrated because of its ability to retain water, helping your body function.5 Complex carbohydrates that help you stay hydrated include:
+In addition to the water content itself, complex carbohydrates are a glycogen source that helps the body store water and gives you energy, as well as supports your brain, kidney, and major organs in the body.
+Each gram of glycogen stores three to four grams of water.
+The bond between carbohydrates and glycogen is what keeps you hydrated because of its ability to retain water, helping your body function.
+Complex carbohydrates that help you stay hydrated include:

 - Brown rice